umputun/remark42/README.md

   var remark_config = {
     site_id: 'YOUR_SITE_ID',
     url: 'PAGE_URL', // optional param; if it isn't defined window.location.href will be used
-    max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used };
+    max_shown_comments: 10, // optional param; if it isn't defined default value (15) will be used
+    theme: 'dark', // optional param; if it isn't defined default value ('light') will be used };

   (function() {